-The reason for this is because if you are running different ad sets like one for Women 20-30 and one for Women 31-40 (this is called split testing), you get to see exactly which audience is the most responsive.
+The reason for this is that if you are running different ad sets like one for Women 20-30 and one for Women 31-40 (this is called split testing), you get to see exactly which audience is the most responsive.

 You want your ad to reach at least 1,000 people before you make any decisions.
 Around 1,000 people should give you enough data to decide if you want to keep running the ad, pause it, or stop it altogether.
 As the number goes up, your cost per lead should go down and it all depends on how much you want to spend to obtain that client lead.